What's Next: Ensuring That Trees Grow Back After Being Cut Down For A Sustainable Environment

 Frequently asked questions

-Will all trees regrow after being cut down?
+Do all trees re-grow after being removed?

 Can I cut off a tree, and then expect it to grow again?